Aagaaz Theatre Trust

 Operating at the grassroots level, we are a community of educators and arts practitioners, committed to examining and questioning ‘what is’, to inquire ‘what could be’.

 Aagaaz practices theatre and arts for social action to bridge gaps in learning, understanding the ‘other’, access, and dignity.
-We create spaces to engage with children and young adults across social and geographical boundaries, relentlessly questioning ‘what is’ to probe ‘what could be', to discover ways of ‘act-ing’, with its dual meaning of performing on stage and taking action for self and society.
+We create spaces to engage with children and young adults across social and geographical boundaries, to discover ways of ‘act-ing’, with its dual meaning of performing on stage and taking action for self and society.

 Process-based in-person and cascaded digital engagements with children, and change-makers.
 The programs create safe spaces that build a deep understanding of the self in relationship with others and the larger society